ullibniss/INNO-DevOps-and-Security/D&S_2nd_lab_Fedorov_Alexey.md

 Cloud rejected my `leet` network `192.133.7.0/24`, so I have to change it to `192.168.7.0/24`.

-Try again and everyting deployed!
+Try again, and everything is deployed!

 ![image](https://github.com/user-attachments/assets/d6b1d335-ec30-48a4-9015-f50bba59f03e)

-We can proof it in web interface.
+We can prove it in the web interface.

 ![image](https://github.com/user-attachments/assets/0e899dcb-9f05-4bf8-8307-afa56e8c4bfc)

 ![image](https://github.com/user-attachments/assets/803d3e1b-4791-405c-9137-512dd2441aa5)

-Let's try to connect to master load balance to proof, that forwarding works correct.
+Let's try to connect to the master load balancer to prove that forwarding works correctly.

 ![image](https://github.com/user-attachments/assets/74062a16-8ba0-48ce-8848-8fd0ca3a56b4)

 Everything works.
-Deploy if hardware infrastructure finished!
+Deploy of the hardware infrastructure is finished!

 ## 4.3.
 Choose Software Configuration Management (SCM) tool.